 If you are currently at an Arizona community college please check out our | Transfer Pathways | to see what courses are required in order for you to spend two years at a community college and an additional 2 years at the university.
 Please consult with an advisor for specific information.

-Once you have applied, been accepted, and if necessary taken the Math Placement Test, you will need to schedule an appointment for Orientation.
-Orientation meetings are most effective if they are done in person.
-However, if you live outside the Tucson area, we can arrange for a phone or online orientation.
+Once you have applied, been accepted, and if necessary taken the Math Placement Test, you will need to schedule an appointment for Mandatory Advising.
+Mandatory Advising meetings are most effective if they are done in person.
+However, if you live outside the Tucson area, we can arrange for a phone meeting.
 All meetings are by appointment only, and you should plan on allotting a full hour to the meeting.
+Students cannot complete this meeting until they finish the Next Steps Center and Transfer Student Academic Preview.
+Leaving one item unsatisfied in this area will prevent you from being fully matriculated.

 Contact an Academic Advisor